xtendui/xtendui/src/gatsby/markdown/components/tooltip/api.md

 ```

 [[notePrimary]]
-| When using `self.reinit` give the component two `requestAnimationFrame` for initialization or listen for the `reinit.xt.tooltip` event.
+| When using `self.reinit` give the component a `requestAnimationFrame` for initialization or listen for the `reinit.xt.tooltip` event.

 <div class="xt-overflow-sub overflow-y-hidden overflow-x-scroll my-5 xt-my-auto w-full">